 Has the maximum number of reservations per day/week/year been exceeded?

-Does the local path segment involve STP B2 that is part of SDP with Network C?
+Does the local path segment involve a specific intermediate STP B2 that is part of SDP with Network C?
 (Transport Plane peering based authorization).

 Is the request received via the Service Plane from particular NSA Z? (requesterNSA attribute) (Service Plane peering based authorization).